 The foreign language requirement can be met by completing the required courses at Barnard (for individual languages see departmental curriculum statements), or by a College Entrance Examination Board (CEEB) score of 781 (700 or above in Hebrew), or, for transfer students, by having completed acceptable qualifying language courses.

-First-year students are placed (or exempted) on the basis of their CEEB scores.
+First-year students are placed (or exempted) on the basis of their CEEB or AP scores.
 Those with no scores who wish to continue languages studied in high school take placement examinations.
 The Class Dean advises all new first-year students on their language requirements.

 Summer School Language Courses